-If you’re worried about how your inbox is always full, that’s because it still contains 5-year-old emails about the free subscription you never bothered to open up “even once”.
+If you’re worried how your inbox is always full, that’s because it still contains 5 year old emails about the free subscription you never bothered to open up “even once”.
 First, declutter your inbox.
 That means unsubscribe from every email that you haven’t opened in the past 45 days.
 It means it’s not worth it anymore, they’re part of the junk.
 Next, create labels for each email.
 A label for credit card bills, utility bills, subscriptions, podcast emails, horoscope, birthdays, picnics, etc. etc. You get the point.

 6. Give time to your email, but only bare minimum

 If you’re like many others who frequently check their email in search of something interesting, I’ve one word for you.
 STOP.
 Emails can and will never stop, they’re infinite, your time isn’t.
 So plan wisely.
 First, add 2 batches of 30 mins to check emails, twice daily.
 Once at the beginning of the day, and next at the end.
 You only reply or respond during that time, for the rest of the time, if it’s urgent, let people know they should text/slack/call/skype you.
-This will save plenty of headaches and unnecessary emails from people who “just want to say hello” or “wish you a great weekday/weekend”.
+This will save plenty of headache and unnecessary emails from people who “just want to say hello” or “wish you a great weekday/weekend”.